PierreOrhan/SupriseProbing/README.md

 **System requirements:**
         Same hardware and software requirements as the Transformers python package.

+**Software requirements:**
 The software was tested in torch 2.0.1.
 Make sure to have torch < 2.0.1 as the loading of the transformers Wav2vec2 models might otherwise fail.
+After torch installation following the official repository instructions, install the transformers, matplotlib, tqdm amd zarr packages.

 **Installation:**